Tommzs/simple_password_generator/README.md

 Optional arguments:
 * length: Number of words to be generated
-* randomorg: Use random.org to generate random ids
+* randomorg: Use random.org to generate random ids (not yet implemented)